Event And Identity

 2. Hash or Redact Sensitive Properties:

-• Protect user data like email, phone_number, or IP address by applying Hash or Redacted modifications.
+• Protect visitor data like email, phone_number, or IP address by applying Hash or Redacted modifications.

 3. Test Custom Mappings: